Research College and Local History

 Archival and Manuscript Collections

-College and student publications, including yearbooks, newspapers, and handbooks, contain information, photos, and anecdotes about both college and town history.
-In addition to college publications, the Archives & Special Collections includes books that have been written about Davidson or provide context for understanding Davidson history.
+College, student, and town publications, including yearbooks, newspapers, and handbooks, contain information, photos, and anecdotes about both college and town history.

 Exhibits and Initiatives